ONTARIO BUS DRIVER TEST - Get Ready with Free Practice Tests

 1. Schedule ample time for practicing behind the wheel in a large commercial vehicle.

-2. Familiarize yourself with common maneuvers like parallel parking or reversing into tight spaces.
+2. Familiarize yourself with common maneuvers, such as parallel parking and reversing into tight spaces.

 3. Be positive: focus on passing your test rather than worrying about failing it.